Our journal of what we pray is our sojourn of life along the narrow way, even the old paths, submitting to the Bible as a light unto both.

 Well, suddenly, my entire religious belief system was 180 degrees from what it was.
 Once again, things weren’t as I had thought they were.

 Sue and I were seriously dating at the time, and she believed as I had believed before this, and so I knew I was eventually going to have to bring this up with her.
 I figured I would try to study some more; and when I understood things hopefully a little better, I would try to start talking to her about it all.
-It was only a few days later, after noticing something wasn’t right with me, she asked me what was going on, and not knowing exactly what to do, I said, “Here, read this,” and handed her some of the articles from Mr. Bunker’s site.
+It was only a few days later, after noticing something wasn’t right with me, she asked me what was going on, and not knowing exactly what to do, I said, “Here, read this,” and handed her some of the articles from Michael’s site.
 Interestingly, this sent her also into about a two-week period of the similar mental gyrations I had gone through, probably because we were brought up similarly in religion.

 Thankfully, the Lord graciously granted her light as well, and she also began to see that these doctrines must be true.